 Marvin Hamlisch was one of only eleven people to have been awarded an Emmy, a Grammy, an Oscar, and a Tony.
 He was also one of only two people to have won those four prizes and also a Pulitzer Prize (the other was Richard Rodgers).
 Hamlisch also won two Golden Globes.

-My association with his music however will always be the theme tune of his most successful film score, The Sting (1973), where he cleverly adapted Scott Joplin’s wonderful ragtime minature, The Entertainer.
-This theme tune was so popular it reached number three on the Billboard pop chart and spent a week at number one on the easy listening chart in 1974.
+My association with his music however will always be the theme tune of his most successful film score, The Sting (1973), where he cleverly adapted Scott Joplin’s ever popular ragtime minature, The Entertainer.
+This theme tune reached number three on the Billboard pop chart and spent a week at number one on the easy listening chart in 1974.